-- Permanent staff in the Exempt and Non-Exempt Staff categories whose appointments are full-time and who have been employed by the CEP for at least one full year. - Nominee must not have received the CEP Staff Excellence award within the previous three (3) academic years.
+- Permanent staff in the Exempt and Non-Exempt Staff categories whose appointments are full-time and who have been employed by the CEP for at least one full year. - Nominee must not have received the CEP Staff Excellence award within the previous three (3) academic years (i.e., 2020-2021, 2021-2022, or 2022-2023).

 - Nominee and nominator contact information.

-- One (1) letter of nomination with an overview of nominee's contributions to excellence.
-Nomination letter should address the criteria above and should not be longer than 2-pages, single spaced.
+- One (1) letter of nomination with an overview of nominee's contributions to excellence as well as a description of recent achievements in the past 5 years.
+The nomination letter should address the criteria above and should not be longer than 2-pages, single spaced.
+The nominator should address all criteria in the evaluation rubric.

 - Nominee's CV or resume.